Poonehmgh/FdF/README.md

 Project description:

 This project is about creating a simple wireframe model representation of a 3D landscape by linking various points (x, y, z) thanks to line segments (edges).
-The project must comply with the following rule:
+The project must comply with the following rule:\n
 • To use the MiniLibX.
 Either the version available on the school machines, or installing it using its sources.
 The program has to represent the model in isometric projection.